I have the greatest of pleasure in constructing this page, although it is over 40 years since

 At 14 Ted followed George to London

-and became a theatrical agent, but the
+and became a theatrical agent, but

-Second World War intervened and things
+the Second World War intervened

-were very different when fighting finished.
+and things were very different when

-While George was topping the bill and
+topping the bill and earning a fortune,

-earning a fortune, Ted suffered ill health
+Ted suffered ill health and after giving

-and after giving up a cinema manager's
+up a cinema manager's job he

-and then became a milkman.
+then became a milkman.

 All the while he never lost touch with